chicobaptista/100-days-of-code/log.md

 ## Projects I intend to complete on this round:

 - [x] Personal Portfolio v1.0 (https://github.com/chicobaptista/chicobaptista.github.io)
+- [ ] Basic Frontend development of the App Presta Conta
 - [ ] GoogleDriveScripts to automate my translation workflow
 - [ ] Personal porfolio v2.0
-- [ ] An AndroidApp to help organize my board game collection
+- [ ] A WebApp to help organize my board game collection

 ### Days 5 and 6: April 21 and April 22, 2018

 **Today's Progress**: Created a very basic app for our hackaton project and participated in the development both at the programming and business levels.
 Learnt a whole lot about front-end work, blockchains, smart contracts and also on delivering a presentation to a board of judges and developing the business side for a project, including creating and developing a business model.
+We didn't win, but it was very close!

 **Thoughts:** The hackaton was a blast.
 The idea was that the other dev in the team was going to create the app for our project, and I was going to just create the mockups and start wireframing.
-However he got tangled into the blockchain side of the project and I started to create a very basic boilerplate, which gradually turned into me doing all the front-end development with his mentoring.
+However he got tangled into the blockchain side of the project and I started to create a very basic boilerplate, which gradually turned into me basically doing all the front-end development with his advice.
 Having this kind of responsability was actually really stressfull, but I learned a whole ton about Ionic, Angular.JS, UX and app development in 30 hours of non-stop work.
-The hackaton staff was really helpful, and we got a ton of advice from mentors on both the technical and the business sides of our project, and the Dev mentors were immensily cool and helpful when I turned to them for advice on making the app.
-I'll be working a bit more on it to make it at least minimally functional on the front-end side before turning to a new project.
+The hackaton staff was really engaged with the whole deal, and we got a ton of advice from mentors on both the technical and the business sides of our project.
+Special shout-out to the Dev mentors who were immensily cool and helpful when I turned to them for advice on making the app.
+I'll be working on polishing the front-end this week before turning to a new project.

 **Link(s) to work**